tikv/website/content/deep-dive/rpc/protobuf.md

 You need to do this with protocol buffers as well, but you only do it once, and the protobuf compiler will generate bindings for any language it knows how to.

-Protobuf generates this code in a backwards compatible manner.
+Protobuf generates code in a backwards compatible manner.
 If an application finds unfamiliar data is isn't familiar with, it just ignores them.
 This allows for a safe evolution of an API.